List of county roads in Pine County, Minnesota: CR 101–CR 125

 County Road 101 is a road that serves Royalton Township.
 The route begins as a continuation of 421st Avenue Northeast (Isanti CR 54) when the road becomes 540th Street, heads east 0.9 mi, then heads north 3.25 mi along Red Oak Road.
 The route terminates at the intersection of Red Oak Road with Brunswick Road (CR 5).

 County Road 102 is a road that serves Royalton Township and Greeley.
 The route begins at the intersection of Clint Road with Red Oak Road (CR 101), heads east 2.75 mi along Clint Road, through Greeley along Greeley Loop, then southeast concurrently on Greeley Road (CR 1), continuing east 1.75 mi along Farming Road, and terminating with its intersection with Elmcrest Avenue (CR 103).

 County Road 103 is a road that serves Royalton Township, West Rock and Rock Creek.
-The route begins at the intersection of 540th Street with Elmcrest Avenue, heads north 4 mi along Elmcrest Avenue, east 0.25 mi along 580th Street, north 0.25 mi along Ruby Road and terminates at its intersection with Pearl Avenue (CR 5).
-Ruby Road continues north as County Road 5.
+The route begins at the intersection of 540th Street with Elmcrest Avenue, heads north 4 mi along Elmcrest Avenue, east 0.25 mi along 580th Street, north 0.25 mi along Ruby Road and terminates at its intersection with Pearl Avenue (CR 115).
+Ruby Road continues north as County Road 115.

 County Road 104 is a road that serves Rock Creek in two discontinuous segments.
 The western segment begins at the intersection of 550th Street with Elmcrest Avenue (CR 103), heads east for 1 mi along 550th Street, and terminates with its intersection with Falcon Avenue (CR 23).
-The eastern segment begins 2 mi east at the intersection of 550th Street with Forest Boulevard / State Highway 361 (MN 361), heads east 5 mi along 550th Street, heads north 1 mi along Maple Avenue, and terminates at its intersection with 560th Street (CR 2).
+The eastern segment begins 2 mi east at the intersection of 550th Street with Forest Boulevard (CR 61), heads east 5 mi along 550th Street, heads north 1 mi along Maple Avenue, and terminates at its intersection with 560th Street (CR 2).
 Maple Avenue continues as County Highway 3.